8 min read

 The 3 Types of Solar Homes (Which Are You?)

-Your ideal plan depends entirely on how much you export vs. import.
+Your ideal plan depends entirely on how much you export vs. import and what time of day most of your importing happens.
 Here are the three categories:

 Your priority: Maximum export rates, ideally 1:1 plans where you earn what you pay.